Adults

 Demographic: College Students

-Format: Meet together on Tuesday evenings sharing fellowship, Bible study, and discussion.
+Format: Meet together weekly sharing fellowship, Bible study, and discussion.
 Also opportunities for involvement in the life of the church outside of Sunday mornings.
-Contact Emily Harbin for more information.
+Contact Emily Glass for more information.

 Families in Action